-Before picking any make sure you analyse your requirements carefully and check whether you need to get a clear or coloured finishing.
+Before picking any make sure you analyze your requirements carefully and check whether you need to get a clear or colored finishing.

-Also, check about your budget and maintenance expectation before you buy any specific product.
+Also, check about your budget and maintenance expectations before you buy any specific product.

-If you are planning for a refinish and want to buy best decking oil with UV protection, here are few popular brands and options you can try:
+If you are planning for a refinish and want to buy the best decking oil with UV protection, here are a few popular brands and options you can try:

 - Manns premier